zulip/zulip-archive/README.md

 in-app features like full-text search and real-time update.

-Ideally the "web public" feature will satisfy most use cases, but we will continue to provide `zulip-archive` for other scenarios:
+Ideally the "web public" feature will satisfy most use cases, but we will continue to provide `zulip-archive` for scenarios that don't quite fit under the new feature.

-- If you need to shut down a Zulip community, you can archive the streams for posterity.
-- You may want to publish the content "outside" of Zulip with your own branding or integrate with other systems.
-- You may want a local copy of the archive for offline reading.
-- You may have some use case that we didn't foresee (but please tell us about it).

 This project is licensed under the MIT license.